tnscorcoran/istio-3scale/README.md

 1 - Login to your RHEL box and execute initialisations
 ==================================================================================================

-This document describes a fast way to implement excellent the Istio 3scale tutorials avai;able at [Opentlc](http://www.opentlc.com/rhte/rhte_lab_04_api_mgmt_and_service_mesh/LabInstructionsFiles/).
+This document describes a fast way to implement excellent the Istio 3scale tutorials available at [Opentlc](http://www.opentlc.com/rhte/rhte_lab_04_api_mgmt_and_service_mesh/LabInstructionsFiles/).
 We recommend you follow the entire labs - and just use this as a fast way to recreate the demos at a later stage.

 In this demo, we assume you are using RHPDS.
 Should you prefer to install the components yourself, follow the steps in ./step-1-setup-apps.sh

 If following the RHPDS route, order the 3scale Istio demo on that system.
-You will be issued with a GUID identifying your cluster
+After several minutes, you'll get an email with a GUID identifying your cluster.
-SSH into the cluster box as follows
+SSH into the cluster box as follows, clone this repo and change into its directory:

-	ssh -i ~/.ssh/your_private_key_name {$username}@bastion.{$GUID}.openshift.opentlc.com
+	ssh -i ~/.ssh/your_private_key_name {$rhpds-username}@bastion.{$GUID}.openshift.opentlc.com
 	git clone https://github.com/tnscorcoran/istio-3scale.git

 	cd istio-3scale

-Change the permissions on the bash scripts that will be used to setup the demos.

-***TODO ADD MORE***

-	chmod +x step-1-setup-apps.sh
-	chmod +x step-2-setup-vars-routes.sh
-	chmod +x step-3-output-urls-creds.sh
-	chmod +x step-4-output-3scale-urls.sh
-	chmod +x step-5-inject-istio-to-apicast.sh
-	chmod +x step-6-configure-istio-ingress-gateway.sh
-	chmod +x step-7-tracing-on-gateway.sh
-	chmod +x step-8-tracing-on-api-backend.sh
-	chmod +x step-9-configure-ingress-no-3scale.sh
-	chmod +x step-10-add-3scale-mixer-to-ingress-1.sh
-	chmod +x step-11-add-3scale-mixer-to-ingress-2.sh

 Setup your environment variables and apply these changes to your current terminal